There’s a connection between oral health and more serious diseases.

 But what makes gum disease particularly dangerous is the bacteria that causes it in the first place.
 Fusobacterium nucleatum (or F. nucleatum) is associated with other serious oral conditions, such as mouth cancer.
 Mouth germs can also have potentially life-threatening implications on other parts of the body, including the heart.
 Though this condition is relatively rare, F. nucleatum can enter the bloodstream and settle into the heart’s inner lining or valve, causing what’s known as infective endocarditis (IE), according to The American Heart Association.

-“Endocarditis due to poor oral health isn’t unheard of, and it can be very serious,” Martha Gulati, MD tells us.
+“Endocarditis due to poor oral health isn’t unheard of, and it can be very serious,” Martha Gulati, MD, told us in 2023.

-“When you get bacteria in your mouth, it can cause inflammation not only in your gums but also ultimately in your blood vessels, which lead to the heart,” explains Dr. Gulati.
+“When you get bacteria in your mouth, it can cause inflammation not only in your gums but also ultimately in your blood vessels, which lead to the heart,” explained Dr. Gulati.

 What are some of the other implications of not flossing?